Mmaeyens/Radix/README.md

 2. Call `y_pred = fitted_pipeline.predict_proba(X_test)` where `X_test` is a pandas DataFrame of the same format as `X_train`.
 3. Compute the ROC AUC between `y_pred` and `y_test` and print your score!
 4. When you're ready, send us the URL to your repo!

+## Stretch goals

+If you really want to make an impression, try your hand at these stretch goals:

+- [x] Use all of the provided features in your model.
+- [x] Implement your pipeline so that you can [`joblib.dump`](https://pythonhosted.org/joblib/generated/joblib.dump.html) it to a file.
+- [x] Find a non-trivial way of dealing with the missing values in the feature matrix.

 Good luck!